kakkoipanda/BlogWebsiteProject/Documentation.md

 **Reload Apache to apply changes:**<br>
 sudo systemctl reload apache2<br>

-Now we should have a running WordPress website that we can customise!
+Now we should have a running WordPress website that we can customise!<br><br>

+**Add HTTPS with Let’s Encrypt**<br>
+You can’t have a modern website without HTTPS — and Let’s Encrypt gives us certificates for free.
+I install Certbot<br>
+sudo apt install certbot python3-certbot-apache -y<br>
+sudo certbot --apache<br>
+It will ask you which domain to secure, and whether you want to force HTTPS, which I do.
+Once it's done, our site is locked, encrypted, and protected.<br><br>

+Now, restart the web server.
+This reloads everything — the new file structure, the site config, and the rewrite rules.<br>
+sudo systemctl restart apache2